smckinney1/MemoryGame/README.md

 Players should match cards on screen until all cards have been matched.
 The game will track how many moves a player has made as well as determine a score based on the number of moves, represented by star icons.
 The star score defaults to three and will decrease with a greater number of moves made.

 If a player wishes, they can restart the game at any time by clicking the refresh icon in the upper right.

+A timer tracks how long it takes to finish the game.
+It is reset when restarting the game.

 ## Contributing